front-end-foundations/redesign-classone/readme.md

 };
 ```

-To support a side-by-side layout on wide screens add the following to base.scss:
+To support a side-by-side layout on wide screens add the following to `_base.scss`:

 ```css
 section {